 For registered nurses working at many healthcare facilities, the answer is "yes."

 Healthcare facilities want registered nurses to be more educated.
-To support nurses in this, many offer either a set dollar amount or a percentage in tuition reimbursement.
+Many offer a set dollar amount or a percentage in tuition reimbursement to support nurses in this.

-The dollar amount would be a set annual or per-semester amount of money each employee is eligible to accept for education.
+The dollar amount would be a set annual or per-semester amount each employee can accept for education.

 For BSN program reimbursement, the RN would submit a course schedule or payment receipt to the Human Resources department to receive reimbursement.
-This process is usually easy and streamlined and the money is added to the nurse's paycheck without a fight.
-Of course, each facility is different, but because facilities encourage advancing education obtaining reimbursement is usually not very difficult.
+This process is usually straightforward and streamlined; the money is added to the nurse's paycheck without a fight.
+Of course, each facility is different, but because facilities encourage advancing education, obtaining reimbursement is usually not very difficult.

 Lost Wages Versus Working During School

 While some school programs, especially transition or bridge programs, may offer the flexibility of accommodating the working student, many schools maintain a traditional curriculum.
 Students must consider how much money will be lost while attending school instead of working his or her current job versus how much will be earned upon graduation and how to pay those pesky bills during school.
-If the student has a family to support this may be even more complicated.
+This may be even more complicated if the student has a family to support.

 Each financial situation is different, but cornerstones of balancing work and school include:

-• Saving money before starting school to allow for working less hours or not at all to keep up with the demands of nursing school
+- Saving money before starting school to allow for working fewer hours or not at all to keep up with the demands of nursing school

-Attending nursing school may be costly and time consuming, but for those compassionate and brave individuals who are drawn to the emotionally challenging but extremely rewarding career of a registered nurse it may be the best decision he or she has ever made.
+Attending nursing school may be costly and time-consuming.
+Still, for those compassionate and brave individuals drawn to the emotionally challenging but enriching career of a registered nurse, it may be the best decision she has ever made.
 Many programs and ways to pay for them are available.
-Research is the key to discovering what each program offers, what the tuition cost and "hidden" costs are, the best ways to pay for it, and how to balance it all.
-As frustrating as it can be, remember that there is always a way to accomplish your dreams!
+Research is the key to discovering what each program offers, the tuition and "hidden" costs, the best ways to pay for it, and how to balance it all.
+As frustrating as it can be, remember there is always a way to accomplish your dreams!